YemanJanghel/Hand-Volume-gesture/README.md

 # Hand-Volume-gesture

-ontrol your system volume with hand gestures using MediaPipe, OpenCV, and pycaw!
+Control your system volume with hand gestures using MediaPipe, OpenCV, and pycaw!

 📁 Folder Structure
 bash